cirosantilli/linux-cheat/kernel/kernel-module.md

 #device drivers

-devices map to filesystem under `/dev/`.
+Devices map to filesystem under `/dev/`.
 You can get info on them with:

     ls -l /dev

-those files are not on disk files, but offer an interface similar to disk files via the same system calls.
+Those files are not on disk files, but offer an interface similar to disk files via the same system calls.

 On this case however, it is entirely up to the device writer to specify what each call